Product School

 • Freemium or free trial model to deliver immediate value

-• Prioritize end-user experience
+• Prioritize end-user experience and user retention

 • Iterate on user feedback to enhance user satisfaction and drive organic growth